msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 is strongly not recommended.

 Further details and examples related to a model representation in memory are provided in the sections below, in a context for a better explanation.
-Also, for more information on how to use ports and connections, refer to the [Graph Traversal and Modification Using Ports and Connections](Model_Optimizer_Ports_Connections.md) section.
+For more information on how to use ports and connections, refer to the [Graph Traversal and Modification Using Ports and Connections](Model_Optimizer_Ports_Connections.md) article.

 @anchor mo-model-conversion-pipeline
 ## Model Conversion Pipeline <a name="model-conversion-pipeline"></a>